getkeops/keops/readme.md

 a = kernel_product(params, x, y, b)
 ```

-Here is an equivalent call using the low-level generic syntax :
+Using the low-level generic syntax, an equivalent call would be:

 ```python
 from pykeops.torch.generic_sum import generic_sum